 I must confess I love travelling but I hate packing.
-I NEED my entire wardrobe, wherever I go, at all times, but truth be told, I never wear 90% of the things that I pack.
+I NEED my entire wardrobe, and need something like the Leesa king size mattress (as some mattresses on holiday are not as comfortable) wherever I go, at all times, but truth be told, I never wear 90% of the things that I pack.
 Raise your hands if you’re that kind of person, an overpacker.
 I’ll wait… In recent years, I’ve had to kinda curb my packing habits because I’m cheap.
 These days, luxuries like free checked bags don’t exist and I find it quite unfair that I have to fork over an extra 30$+ (each way) to pay for a bag.
 Delta, JetBlue, American Air & Co, do you expect me to travel with my purse and that’s it?
 My hair products alone need their own bag!

 But, guess what?
 Travel isn’t about being comfortable, it’s about being pushed to your limits, readjusting and learning how to improvise.
 All of which I’ve had to learn to do.
 I’ve had to learn how to scale back, how to not put every pair of shoe that I own in my bag or every bottle of cream curl or gel.
 I’ve learned how to separate the necessities from the luxuries because travel really isn’t about how you look, or what you wear.
 It’s about the experience, the people, the culture and the memories.